 How a Lapel Microphone Works and Where To Use It

 Lapel Mics can be used to capture sounds at public speaking engagements like interviews and conferences.
-They work so well in this kind of scenarios, having a lapel mic at interview will help you to record a conversation with ease without having any interruptions.
+They work so well in this kind of scenario, having a lapel mic at interview will help you to record a conversation with ease without having any interruptions.

 1) On-stage Speaking